Learned iterative networks: An operator learning perspective: Implementation related aspects

 \subsection{Computational feasibility of training}

+Let us now discuss one major obstacle for training learned iterative reconstructions.
+That is, the involvement of the forward and adjoint operator in the training procedure, leading to potential extensive computational complexity.
+Ironically, as we discussed earlier, the involvement of model components also constitutes a major advantage of learned iterative reconstructions to include domain knowledge.

-Computational feasibility of the training is a major challenge in using learned iterative networks as already discussed in Section \ref{sec:LearnedLSQ}.
-Let us recall, that in the supervised training as outlined in Section~\ref{sec:Supervised} one would like to train $\RecOp_{\NNparam}$ end-to-end given supervised training data $(\signal_i,\data_i) \in \RecSpace \times \DataSpace$ by minimising
+For the purpose of this section, let us quickly recall the basic setup for training a learned iterative reconstruction operator $\RecOp_\NNparam$.
+While conceptually any loss function in Section~\ref{sec:LearningProbs} is possible, most commonly the learned reconstruction operator $\RecOp_\NNparam$ is trained end-to-end given supervised training data $(\signal_i,\data_i) \in \RecSpace \times \DataSpace$ by minimising the empirical loss in \eqref{eq:SupDataX-Loss_emp}:

-Nevertheless, this requires evaluation of the forward operator $\FwdOp$ and the adjoint of its derivative ($\FwdOp^{\ast}$ if it is linear) in each forward as well as backward pass $N$-times for each training iterations, which will be well in ten thousands.
-This can quickly become computationally unfeasible as training can involve many epochs, and especially so in 3D imaging problems or nonlinear inverse problems where the Fréchet derivates, or Jacobians in the discrete setting, need to be recomputed for each unrolled as well as training iteration.
+Computationally, solving \eqref{eqn:end2end} can be demanding, as it requires evaluation of the update directions, including the forward model $\FwdOp$ and computation of $\FwdOp^{\ast}$ (or $\bigl[\partial\!\FwdOp(\signal)\bigr]^{\ast}$ in the non-linear case) in each forward as well as backward pass $N$-times.
+Hence, there are $4N$ operator evaluations for each training iteration, which can easily be in the order of ten thousands during a training session.
+Thus, training of the learned reconstruction operator $\RecOp_{\NNparam}$ can pose a major computational challenge.
+Particularly, in case the operator $\FwdOp$ is computationally demanding, e.g., when evaluation times of $\FwdOp$ are larger than a second, then training of $\RecOp_\NNparam$ will easily take several days or even weeks.
+In particular, for non-linear problems where the Fréchet derivates, or Jacobians in the discrete setting, need to be recomputed for each unrolled as well as training iteration.
+Consequently, different training regimes are necessary to train the reconstruction operator $\RecOp_{\NNparam}$ for computationally expensive forward operator.

-This training problem has been tackled by uncoupling training of the network components and evaluation of the operators, or the iterative schemes, as discussed earlier by reformulating the end-to-end training into a greedy approach \eqref{eqn:greedyTrain} as done in \cite{aghabiglou2024r2d2,Hauptmann:2018aa} for large scale linear inverse problems and in \cite{herzberg2021graph,Mozumder:2022aa} for nonlinear inverse problems.
-Another popular option is given by plug-and-play approaches as discussed in Section \ref{sec:LearnedProximal}, here the updating network is trained as a denoiser independent of the iterative scheme, see \cite{kamilov2023plug} for a survey.
+One such option has is given by a greedy training approach to avoid the computational demanding evaluation in each training iteration \cite{Hauptmann:2018aa}, see also \cite{aghabiglou2024r2d2}.
+Instead of the end-to-end loss above, only iterate-wise optimality is required, thus the terminology greedy; alternatively this may also be called sequential training.
+For the least-squares gradient network in \eqref{eq:LearnedGradient_withL2}, this leads to $N$ sequential training problems of the form